quicwg/multipath/draft-lmbdhk-quic-multipath.md

 1-RTT packets sent to different paths SHOULD carry different connection identifiers, if a non-zero connection ID is used.

+## Handling of 0-RTT packets

+The draft specifies a packet number space for each path.
+Because multi-path is enabled after the handshake negotiation complete, there will be a separate context for each Connection ID after multi-path is negotiated.
+0-RTT packets are sent before these per path contexts are established.
+To avoid confusion, this draft provides a way for implementations to deal with 0-RTT packets that is both easy to implement and compatible with {{QUIC-TRANSPORT}}:

+- All 0-RTT packet are initially tracked in the "global" application context.
+- On the client side, 0-RTT packets are initially sent in the "global" application context.
+The handshake concludes before any 1-RTT packet can be sent or received.
+When the handshake completes, if multipath is negotiated, the tracking of 0-RTT packets moves from the "global" application context to the "path 0" application context.
+That means the sequence number of the first 1-RTT packets sent by the client will follow the sequence number of the last 0-RTT packet.
+- On the server side, the negotiation completes after the client first flight is received and the the server first flight is sent.
+0-RTT packets are received after that.
+If multipath is negotiated, they are considered received on "path 0".

+In conclusion, 0-RTT packets are tracked and processed with path identifier 0.

 ## Using one packet number space

 If the multipath option is negotiated to use one packet number space of all path,   The packet sequence numbers are allocated from